Skip to main content

 Subject-specific Knowledge:

-• Understanding and critical reflection of advanced ideas and techniques behind the performance analysis of scientific computing and data analysis codes
+• an understanding and critical reflection of advanced ideas and techniques behind the performance analysis of scientific computing and data analysis codes

-• Understanding of modern computer architectures, and how to design and implement codes to perform optimally on this hardware
+• an understanding of modern computer architectures, and how to design and implement codes to perform optimally on this hardware

 Subject-specific Skills:

-• Basic familiarity with state-of-the-art algorithms to solve large-scale and data intense challenges
+• have basic familiarity with state-of-the-art algorithms to solve large-scale and data intense challenges

-• Competent and educated selection and statements on potential performance of specific codes plus skills to improve existing solutions
+• be able to make competent and educated selection and statements on potential performance of specific codes plus skills to improve existing solutions

 Key Skills: